luzhlon/PyDbgEng-1/README.md

 2. download PyDbgEng and run python setup.py install.

 ## Versions
-The current version is `v0.0.5`, PyDbgEng can run in windows currectly:
+The current version is `v0.0.5`, and it now can run in windows currectly.
+If you want to use it in linux or mac ,please wait some times.

   * fix bug when comtypes.gen isn't exist.
   * fix bug when killing debugged process and child process.